 Overnight in: Porto

-Known as the city of the students, offers centuries of culture and history.
-Here you can visit the oldest university of Europe and its world famous library and walk the downtown city centre.
+Known as the city of the students, it offers centuries of culture and history.
+Here you can visit the oldest university of Europe and its world famous library and walk the downtown city center.

-After lunch you’ll visit the oldest winery of the region.
+After lunch, you’ll visit the oldest winery in the region.

-Walk around the historic centre of Tomar and visit the churches of ‘São João Baptista’ and of ‘Santa Maria do Olival’ and the ancient 15th Century Jewish synagogue.
+Walk around the historic center of Tomar and visit the churches of ‘São João Baptista’ and of ‘Santa Maria do Olival’ and the ancient 15th Century Jewish synagogue.

 After the extinction of the Knights Templars in 1312, King Dinis creates a new religious militia the Military Order of Our Lord Jesus Christ, claiming the need to defend Portugal from Islam.
 The headquarters of the Order of Christ is set up in the former Knights Templars headquarters in 1357 where it will remain for centuries.
 Regarded as one of the greatest monastic complex in Europe was classified by UNESCO as a world heritage site in 1983.
 Inside we can see the Charola, the Knights round temple, the unique western window designed in Portuguese late gothic style and the main cloister, a masterpiece of Renaissance architecture.